Published:

 Price: from AUD$57,900 before on-road costs.

-The plug-in hybrid Shark 6 ute has been a sales miracle for Chinese brand BYD.
-Of course, it had to be, as the brand has spent obscene amounts of money advertising the vehicle to true-blue Australians through sponsorship of various sporting fixtures and events.
-However, even with a near-impossible price tag, no one could have expected the average punter to be so willing to pick up the keys to a hybrid Chinese ute that no one had ever heard of.
+The plug-in hybrid Shark 6 ute has been a sales miracle for the Chinese brand BYD.
+Of course, it had to be, as the brand has spent a considerable amount of money advertising the vehicle to true-blue Australians through sponsorship of various sporting fixtures and events.
+However, even with a near-impossible $57,900 price tag, no one could have expected the average punter to be so willing to pick up the keys to a hybrid Chinese ute that no one had ever heard of.

-We had to drive one, and after only a few hours behind the wheel at the vehicle’s launch, we were very impressed.
+We had to drive one, and after only a few hours behind the wheel at the vehicle’s launch, we were impressed.
 It’s not a hard-working ute built for the bush, but for most buyers, it’s better because of it.
-The hybrid powertrain is superior to any common-rail diesel on the market, the ride comfort is top-notch because it doesn’t have a 3.5-tonne braked towing capacity, and the NVH is SUV-like.
+The hybrid powertrain is superior to any common-rail diesel on the market.
+The ride comfort is top-notch because it doesn’t have an uncomfortable rear suspension, which is built for a 3.5-tonne braked towing capacity.
+The NVH is SUV-like.

-With a successful marketing roll-out and a good product, sales followed.
-BYD has sold 11,657 Shark 6s this year, which isn’t due to a spike in deliveries.
-The brand has sold more than 1,000 Shark 6s monthly since the vehicle landed on our shores.
-Even with a tougher month in July, where the Mitsubishi Triton beat it, it still managed 1,233 sales, a 7.1% increase on the prior month.
+With a successful marketing rollout and a good product, sales followed.
+BYD has sold 15,181 Shark 6s so far in 2025.
+The brand has sold more than 1,000 Shark 6s per month since the vehicle arrived on our shores.
+Even with a tougher month in July, when the Mitsubishi Triton beat it, it still managed 1,193 sales.
 The scary thing for mainstream ute brands is that the BYD Shark 6 is the first in a long line of cut-price, tech-filled, practical, and capable Chinese-made utes.
-Wait until the average punter gets behind the wheel of the updated GWM Cannon and LDV Terron 9.
+Wait until the average punter gets behind the wheel of the updated GWM Cannon, LDV Terron 9, and MG U9.

 BYD Shark 6 key specifications: